hawkmoth-studio/perforce-docker/README.md

 Changing these variables after the server has been initialized does not change server's superuser.

 ### Unicode support
-When initializing, p4d can create database files with or without (by default) unicode support.
+When initializing, p4d can create database files with (by default) or without unicode support.
+Please pay attention to this parameter when initializing p4d database, as unicode support cannot be turned off once it has been enabled.
+It is enabled by default as using non-unicode servers today is rather rare and can lead to unexpected issues with file sync.

+If `P4D_USE_UNICODE` is enabled after p4d database has been initialized, `helix-p4d` will attempt to convert database files to unicode upon startup.

 For more information on unicode support in Perforce, please refer to [official documentation](https://community.perforce.com/s/article/3106).

 ### Automatic data loading